dylanjm987/dylanjm987/README.md

 - Hi, I’m @dylanjm987
 - I garden, write a bit, help out with competitive speech & debate, and am going to school for IT
-- I’m currently trying to learn how to make some simple projects using HTML, CSS, and python
 - Feel free to email d01j01m@gmail.com

 <!---